 - 5.1 Considering the scope, size and normal availability of public telephone directories, the ease and need of travel by users, the increasing use and reliability of telecommunications and the lack of knowledge on the part of foreign visitors, then personalized instructional information should be made available. - 5.2 This generally takes the form of personal pocket information issued to new customers, either residence or business, heavy users, or generally available upon request.
-Such information includes: - dialling instruction booklets, - dialling code booklets, - operating procedure booklets, - personal telephone directories, - other telephone guide books, pamphlets or cards. - 5.3 While distribution would primarily take place in the country of origin, Administrations should consider making available appropriate foreign information to their customers who plan to visit other countries or who otherwise have a need.
-This might be arranged and exchanged on a bilateral basis for mutual benefit. - 5.4 Careful attention should be directed to publishing instructions in more than one language for as widespread use as possible.
-The use of appropriate pictograms and symbols of the agreed international design would assist the customer in unfamiliar situations. - 5.5 Dialling instruction booklets are published to facilitate the placing of national calls and international calls.
-Ideally, instructions for both should be in the same booklet and should be essentially the same as provided in public telephone directories. - 5.6 Dialling code booklets should similarly list the appropriate codes for national and international calls, in separate sections of the same booklet. - 5.7 Operating procedure booklets may be essentially the same as dialling code booklets but include appropriate control procedures for special services which the customer may want to use, preferably of an internationally standardized nature.
+Such information includes: - dialling instruction booklets, - dialling code booklets, - operating procedure booklets, - personal telephone directories, - other telephone guide books, pamphlets or cards. - 5.3 Administrations should consider making appropriate information available to foreign visitors and to their customers who plan to visit other countries or who otherwise have a need.
+This might be arranged and exchanged on a bilateral basis for mutual benefit. - 5.4 Careful attention should be directed to publishing instructions in more than one language to ensure as wide a use as possible.
+The use of appropriate pictograms and symbols of the recommended design would assist the customer in unfamiliar situations (see Recommendation E.121). - 5.5 Dialling instruction booklets are published to facilitate the placing of national calls and international calls.
+Ideally, instructions for both should be in the same booklet and should be essentially the same as provided in public telephone directories.